Groups and Activities

 We come from a variety of collectable backgrounds, some lapsed, others with large or specialist collections.
 New or occasional members are very welcome.
 We have been getting together to view collections or items from e.g. coins, medals, postcards, toby jugs, phonecards, cigarette cards, coupons and, of course, stamp collections.
 A small Philately group started in January 2016, meeting once a month for a couple of hours on the third Monday afternoon, in a member's home to learn, observe and discuss over a cup of tea.
 This has now been re-born as COLLECTABLES. .
 Convenor: Philip Cook.

-Each of our sessions begins with a 30-40 minute discussion around a particular topic; then you are free to follow up whatever you wish, with our knowledgeable helpers.
-On a regular basis we will run surgery sessions when we look at YOUR problems and worries.
+Our meetings alternate between a session based on a talk and discussion about a computer related topic and a workshop and general help meeting where you are able to follow up whatever you wish, with our knowledgeable helpers.
 If you have a laptop or tablet computer, please bring it along with you.
 The Group meets at the Reading Football Club, Madejski Stadium on the 2nd and 4th Wednesday morning of each month from 10.30 to 12.30.
 Buses operate throughout the day (numbers 50-53 from Reading town centre).

 The Crafts Group is a small self help group who share their expertise with each other.
 The emphasis is on needlework, embroidery, knitting, crochet and related crafts.
 If members see a demonstration or learn a new skill they come and show us all.
 The Group meets on the second Friday of the month at the convenor's home from 14.00 to 16.00.
 The numbers are limited as the meetings are held in the convenors home.
 Convenor: Beti Wilkins.